NICKNAME/S: The Grown Man

 Tai Webster made his NBL debut with the New Zealand Breakers at 17 years of age.
 He went scoreless in his first NBL game.

-Webster signed a development player contract with the Breakers for 2012/13.
-During the season he signed a National Letter of Intent to play college basketball at the University of Nebraska.
-Webster won a NBL championship in his first NBL season (as a development player) in 2012/13.
+Tai Webster began his professional basketball career by signing a development player contract with the New Zealand Breakers for the 2012/13 NBL season.
+During this season, he signed a National Letter of Intent to play college basketball at the University of Nebraska, solidifying his future in basketball at both the professional and collegiate levels.
+Despite limited playing opportunities, Webster made a significant start to his career by winning an NBL championship in his debut season.

 2020/21